MicrosoftDocs/well-architected/well-architected/services/networking/azure-firewall.md

 ## Azure Advisor recommendations

 [Azure Advisor](/azure/advisor/) is a personalized cloud consultant that helps you follow best practices to optimize your Azure deployments.
-Here are some recommendations that can help you improve the reliability, security, cost-effectiveness, performance, and operational excellence of your instance of Azure Firewall.
+There is no Azure Firewall specific Advisor recommendation yet.
+Some general recommendations can be applied to help improving the reliability, security, cost-effectiveness, performance, and operational excellence.

 - [Create Azure Service Health alerts to be notified when Azure problems affect you](/azure/advisor/advisor-high-availability-recommendations#create-azure-service-health-alerts-to-be-notified-when-azure-problems-affect-you)
 - [Ensure you have access to Azure cloud experts when you need it](/azure/advisor/advisor-operational-excellence-recommendations#ensure-you-have-access-to-azure-cloud-experts-when-you-need-it)